wild-mustango/VenusOsTFT35/README.md

 ### The issue (backlight control)

 Well, the issue is that these cheap touchscreens **do not come with a backlight control** ...
 So, the screen is on all the time, consuming 75~100mA for the backlight.
+Altough the ILI9486 has a specific pin for dimming, it is not implemented in these cheap boards.

 To implement this, I designed a little circuit to have ON/OFF control on the backlight, which requires 3 resistors, a transistor and minimal soldering skills.